Karkarook Park: Recreation

 Karkarook Park is described as "a recreational and environmental oasis" and "the perfect spot to connect with nature" by Parks Victoria.
 The park has a 6 km network of trails and bike paths all the way around the lake and the wetland ponds.
 The main picnic area has electric barbecue grills provided free of charge, as well as a playground, public toilets and a small observation deck that looks over the lake.
 There are three public carparks (namely "Dragonfly", "Butterfly" and "She-oak") located near the lake.
 Dog walkers can wander freely throughout the park, but they must ensure that their dogs remain on a leash except in the designated off-leash area within the park.

 Birdwatchers can spend time spying different species in amongst the bushland of the Wetlands Trail, but feeding the birds or other animals are discouraged as this can create dependency and may interfere with the animals' natural foraging behaviours.

 The Karkarook Lake has a small boat ramp for boating activities such as rowing, canoeing, kayaking, sailing and paddleboarding, but swimming, underwater diving and windsurfing is not permitted in the lake.
 There are buoys in the lake marking three no-boating zones, namely the two bays along the northern shore, where the water margins are preserved for wildlife habitats; and the southwestern inlet, where the closely aligned bridge trestles restrict any safe boat passage from the lake.

 Flying drones is not allowed without a permit, and no power boats, jet skis or motorised model boats are allowed on the lake, but non-powered model boats are permitted.

-Recreational angling is permitted in on most of the sandy/rocky beaches and on designated zones on the grassy shores, particularly the inlet mouth (outside of the trestle bridge), the eastern flats and the northeastern bay.
+Recreational fishing is permitted in on most of the sandy/rocky beaches and on designated zones on the grassy shores, particularly the inlet mouth (outside of the trestle bridge), the eastern flats and the northeastern bay.
 The park is one of the most popular urban trout fishing locations in Victoria, and the Victorian Fisheries Authority (VFA), the state's chief licensing agency for all fishing activities, regularly restocks hatchery-raised game fishes (particularly rainbow trout) prior to school holidays to promote the Victoria Government's $35 million "Go Fishing Victoria" initiative.
 There are a small pier at the western bank and another larger pier on a jetty along the eastern lake trail, as well as numerous fishermen's trails leading to the water edge for bank fishing.
 Kayak and SUP fishing can also be conducted within the boating zone of the lake.